Constance Worth: RKO

 In October 1936 she signed a year long contract with RKO Pictures.
 Worth tested for a film by Edward Small, Clementina.
 It was not made.
 However she was top billed in her first film for RKO: China Passage (1937), originally called Miss Customs Agent.
 Because she appeared opposite established Hollywood actor Vinton Hayworth, RKO decided to give her a new name "Constance Worth".

 In December 1936 RKO announced she would co star with Robert Donat in Son of Monte Cristo.
 In February 1937 RKO announced her for Borrowed Time.
 Instead she was in Windjammer (1937) which she made with George O'Brien.
 She broke her hip during filming.
 After Windjammer, RKO offered her no more films.

 Her next role was in Willis Kent's 1938 exploitation quickie, The Wages of Sin (1938), playing a young woman lured into prostitution.

 Worth had a supporting role in Mystery of the White Room (1939) at Universal.

 In June 1939, she returned to Australia for a three-month visit.
 She returned in late October.
-He name was linked romantically to Ivan Goff around this time.
+Her name was linked romantically to Ivan Goff around this time.